 This section provides information on the governance of Jesus College, and it’s policies and procedures.

-The Principal and Fellows form the Governing Body of the College.
+The Principal, Official Fellows, Tutorial Fellows and most Professorial Fellows form the Governing Body of the College.
 The College is constituted and regulated in accordance with the College Statutes, which are made from time to time by order of Her Majesty in Council in accordance with the Royal Charter of 27 June 1571, and the Universities of Oxford and Cambridge Act 1923.
 The College Bylaws are additional rules made by the Governing Body.
 The Governing Body has responsibility for the direction and management of the affairs of the College.
 The College is regulated by the Charities Commission.

 Organisational and committee structure

-The College has a number of committees that report to Governing Body to enable Governing Body to make informed decisions.
-A diagram of the committee structure is available.
+The College has a number of Committees that report to Governing Body to enable Governing Body to make informed decisions.
 There are a number of College Officers who oversee certain aspects of the College.
 They are:

 Director of Development